logmatic/s3-log-streamer/README.md

 #s3-log-streamer

-S3 Log Streamer (S3 log forwarder) aims at facilitating the extraction of real time s3 log published and stream it to tcp clients, syslog clients or a [Logmatic.io](http://logmatic.io) platform.
-This project is able to stream logs from S3 accesses, AWS Cloudtrail, and most AWS third party services.
+S3 Log Streamer (S3 log forwarder) aims at facilitating the real time extraction of logs published to S3 and stream them to tcp clients, syslog clients or a [Logmatic.io](http://logmatic.io) platform.
+This project is able to stream logs from S3 accesses, AWS Cloudtrail, and other AWS services.

 ## Log directories conditions

 This library polls all the logs from a bucket and an S3 directory.
-However, some conditions must be fullfiled:
+However, some conditions must be fulfilled:

-* Only logs must resides in the pointed log directory
+* Only logs must reside in the pointed log directory
 * Log files must be ordered alphabetically according to their creation time (all AWS services do that)

 ## AWS credentials